nubificus/vaccel-tutorials/lab3/README.md

 └── vaccelrt

 ```
+In the `app/Makefile`, modify the `VACCEL_INSTALL_PATH` variable to specify the vAccel installation path, which is referred as <path> in the previous labs.

 In the `app` subfolder, we've added a git submodule pointing to the example
 code mentioned earlier (`opencl_examples`).
 Lets go to the code and build it: